KellyP5/Desktop-Gym-Scheduler/Deliverable2.md

  **What was your main contribution to the Quality Policy documentation?:

     - https://github.com/amehlhase316/Neujahrskranz/commit/753f074dadab93fed95488a76cf6ec77532f3135

-## 4: Checklist for you to see if you are done
-- [ ] Filled out the complete form from above, all fields are filled and written in full sentences
-- [ ] Read the kickoff again to make sure you have all the details
-- [ ] User Stories that were not completed, were left in the Sprint and a copy created
-- [ ] Your Quality Policies are accurate and up to date
-- [ ] **Individual** Survey was submitted **individually** (create checkboxes below -- see Canvas to get link)
-  - [ ] Team member 1
-  - [ ] Team member 2
-- [ ] The original of this file was copied for the next Sprint (needed for all but last Sprint where you do not need to copy it anymore)
-  - [ ] Basic information (part 1) for next Sprint was included (meaning Spring Planning is complete)
-  - [ ] All User Stories have acceptance tests
-  - [ ] User Stories in your new Sprint Backlog have initial tasks which are in New
-  - [ ] You know how to proceed

   #### Alexander Mack:
   **Links to GitHub commits with main code contribution (up to 5 links):